ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 ### Modify the CMakeLists.txt File

-We only need to make a few changes to the `CMakeLists.txt` file to package the app as an app bundle.
+You only need to make a few changes to the `CMakeLists.txt` file to package the app as an app bundle.

 Original `CMakeLists.txt`: